 1. "The National Anthem," season one

-The first Black Mirror episode to air on Channel 4, "The National Anthem" remains the story that should be used to indoctrinate viewers into Brooker's universe.
-The political satire is polarizing, and if it's viewed as a turnoff?
-A reminder that this series isn't for the faint-hearted.
-But it also forces the viewer to confront an impossible hypothetical scenario, which is what Black Mirror is all about.
-When a member of the British royal family is taken hostage, the only way the U.K. Prime Minister (Rory Kinnear) can save her life is if he satisfies the kidnapper's outrageous demand to have sex with a pig on live television.
-The prescient episode, infamous in the Black Mirror universe, has been referenced on subsequent episodes and is commonly referred to as "Piggate."
+The first Black Mirror episode to air on Channel 4, "The National Anthem" is the story that should be used to indoctrinate viewers into Brooker's universe.
+The political satire is polarizing, and if it's viewed as a turnoff, it serves as a reminder that this series isn't for the faint-hearted.
+It also forces the viewer to confront an impossible hypothetical scenario, which is the Black Mirror DNA.
+When a member of the British royal family is taken hostage, the only way U.K. Prime Minister Michael Callow (Rory Kinnear) can save her life is if he satisfies the kidnapper's outrageous demand to have sex with a pig on live television.
+The prescient episode, infamous in the Black Mirror universe, along with PM Callow, has been referenced in many subsequent episodes and is commonly referred to as "Piggate."

-The fourth season of Black Mirror is now streaming on Netflix.
-Which episodes rank highest for you?
-Sound off in the comments section, below.
+The fifth season of Black Mirror is now streaming on Netflix.
 For more coverage, head to Live Feed.